 all that I can ever become

 in light of a chosen or choosing god.
-(Unceasing Worship)
+[Best]

-The concept of a Call to Worship is deeply rooted in Scripture.
 In the Old Testament, worship was often initiated with a call or invitation to praise God.
 Psalm 95:1-2 declares, "Come, let us sing for joy to the Lord; let us shout aloud to the Rock of our salvation.
-Let us come before him with thanksgiving and extol him with music and song."
+Let us come before him with thanksgiving and extol him with music and song" (NIV).
 Similarly, Psalm 100 begins with, "Shout for joy to the Lord, all the earth.
-Worship the Lord with gladness; come before him with joyful songs."
+Worship the Lord with gladness; come before him with joyful songs" (NIV).

 By beginning the worship service with a word of praise, we correctly place God first–not us.
 We become the focus later in the service, but we start with God and the many works He has already accomplished and will continue to do for us.

-It should also be said that the verses spoken as a call to worship are not meant to be merely poetic expressions: they are a summons to gather and worship the Lord.
-They are a reminder that Christian worship, properly conceived, is always participatory.
+The psalms tell us something else about worship.
+They are not merely poetic expressions of faith—which were compiled into a book for people to read.
+They were meant to be sung by worshipping people — they are a reminder that Christian worship, properly conceived, is always participatory.
 We do not merely sit back and watch as a worship service is performed.
 No!
-We participate, often by reciting the call to worship responsively.
-That is, a leader will read a sentence of scripture and then the congregation responds with the next line.
+We participate, often by reciting the call to worship responsively in a back and forth that creates a dialogue between us and God.

-They also highlight the communal nature of our worship, that we do not merely worship God by ourselves, but rather, we are brought together to profess our faith in community.
-In the New Testament, although structured liturgy is less detailed, the early Christian gatherings (Acts 2:42-47; 1 Corinthians 14:26) suggest a rhythm of communal participation, teaching, and praise, all of which imply some form of intentional beginning.
-The Call to Worship stands in continuity with this biblical pattern of inviting God’s people to turn their attention toward Him.
+The psalms also remind us that worship is communal.
+We can worship by ourselves.
+But that's not all we do.
+God's people come together to profess their faith and worship God in community.
+We know less about the earliest churches in the New Testament, but what we do know about early Christian gatherings (Acts 2:42-47; 1 Corinthians 14:26) suggests a rhythm of communal participation, teaching, and praise.
+The Call to Worship stands in continuity with this biblical pattern of inviting God’s people to turn their attention toward him.

 Practical Benefits of the Call to Worship

-1. Orienting the Congregation: A Call to Worship helps the people of God to refocus their hearts and minds.
+Orienting the Congregation: A call to worship helps the people of God to refocus their hearts and minds.
 Most congregants enter the worship space carrying the weight of their daily lives—anxieties, distractions, joys, and sorrows.
 The Call to Worship helps them set those aside and fix their gaze on God.
 It acts as a recalibration of our spiritual compasses.

-2. Creating Sacred Space: While God is present everywhere, the Call to Worship sets apart the worship service as a distinct, sacred time.
-It reminds us that we are taking part in something different-Itis not a concert, or a lecture, or a social gathering.
+Creating Sacred Space: While God is present everywhere, the call to worship sets apart the worship service as a distinct, sacred time.
+It reminds us that we are taking part in something different—It is not a concert, or a lecture, or a social gathering.
 This is holy ground, a time to encounter the living God.

-3. Establishing Liturgical Rhythm: The structure of the liturgy provides order and meaning to worship.
-The Call to Worship acts as the first note in what will become a symphony of praise.
+Establishing Liturgical Rhythm: The structure of the liturgy provides order and meaning to worship.
+The call to worship acts as the first note in what will become a symphony of praise.
 It signals the start of a journey—from gathering to confession, from Word to Table, from benediction to being sent into the world.
 Like the opening curtain of a play, it invites everyone to enter into the story.

-4. Scriptural Immersion: Most Calls to Worship are drawn directly from scripture, setting a tone for the entire service.
+Scriptural Immersion: Most calls to worship are drawn directly from scripture, setting a tone for the entire service.
 Liturgists, those who put together the worship service, can choose either one scripture, or a few different texts to articulate a main theme.
 When drawn from scripture, we have the opportunity to invite hearers to enter into God’s Word in a profound way.

-5. Emotional and Spiritual Preparation: The Call to Worship prepares our minds and hearts for the message that is to come.
+Emotional and Spiritual Preparation: The call to worship prepares our minds and hearts for the message that is to come.

 Types and Forms of Call to Worship